 Customers are classified as residential, small commercial and large commercial/industrial/irrigation customers based on their rate schedule.
-A list of eligible customer rate schedules and their accompanying customer type classifications is available on the program website, www.oregoncsp.org, under Project Manager Resources.
+A list of eligible customer rate schedules and their accompanying customer type classifications is available on the programProgram website, www.oregoncsp.org, under Project Manager Resources.

-Direct access customers, lighting/traffic signals, cost of service opt-out customers, and customers who are receiving volumetric incentive rates (VIR) under the Solar Photovoltaic Volumetric Incentive Program are not eligible to participate as Participants.
+Direct access customers, lighting/traffic signals, cost of service opt-out customers, non-metered Utility customers, and customers who are receiving volumetric incentive rates (VIR) under the Solar Photovoltaic Volumetric Incentive Program are not eligible to participate as Participants.